Wednesday, October 16, 2024

 Retailer Incentive cover by Declan Shalvey

-Check out the back cover blurb below, along with links to purchase the paperback, e-book, and audiobook editions from Amazon!
+Check out the back cover blurb below, along with links to purchase the trade paperback edition from Amazon!

 Publisher's description: